SSpeights/PowerShellGuide/powershell-framework.md

 * You process that data and "do" something with it.
 * You output the results of your processing

 And you can repeat this pattern mutiple times, using the output of the previous pipeline a the "Get" data for the next one, enabling real power from the command line!

+Example: Using the pipeline you get all the PS-Verbs, you filter the verbs - only showing the verbs in the security goup, and you output those groups to a file.

+`get-verb | where-object {$_.Group -eq "Security"} | Out-file Security-Verbs.txt`

 ## Scripts